Paul Gosselin (2007)

 Scientists, in general, are not aware of these presuppositions, but that doesn't diminish the crucial role they play in the development of the scientific method (use of experiments to understand the world around us).
 I expect that Bunge may not approve of my use of the term "cosmology" (but then again he might...), but the points he makes above already bring to light a reality that neo-positivistic theories (and ideologies inspired by this theory) would rather not come to the attention of a wider public.
 Science involves metaphysics and metaphysics is a part of religion.

-2) Most scientific theories have little or no ideological implications.
+2) Most scientific theories have few or no ideological implications.

 This is actually the most important point.
 Try and see if you can derive any philosophical or ideological implications from, let's say for example, light being either a particle or wave phenomenon.
 What ideological difference does it make ??
 Not much.
 This isn't to say that some philosophical genius couldn't concoct something, but it would likely be forced and probably it wouldn't be a mass-market product.
 Evolutionism, on the other hand, like one of those all-purpose cleaners advertised on North-American TV, has a multitude of ideological uses it can be put to (often with horrendous results).
 So this is the specific spot where evolutionism parts ways with most scientific theories.
 Ian Barbour points out just a few examples of the multi-purpose ideological roles evolution has already played in the past (1966: 413):

 "Spencer saw in it a justification for laissez-faire capitalism, Nietzche for political absolutism, and Kropotkin for cooperative anarchism; Marx wanted to dedicate Das Kapital to Darwin for lending support to dialectical materialism.
 To Huxley (Julian -P.G.), evolution and the UNESCO charter convey the same message.
 These conclusions seem to depend largely on the prior ethical commitments that lead an author to select particular aspects of evolution as definitive."